 A stocktake of fixed assets appearing on the University Asset Register (cost $5,000 and over) are to be undertaken on a progressive cyclical basis during the year or at a selected stocktake date.
 This will be coordinated and conducted by the Associate Director, Financial Accounting & Systems

-A stocktake of portable and attractive items (value below $5,000) appearing on a local Attractive Items Register, shall be conducted on an annual basis by the nominated responsible officer within the Faculty/Portfolio or Section.
+A stocktake of portable and attractive items (value below $5,000) appearing on a local Attractive Items Register, shall be conducted on an annual basis by the nominated responsible officer within the School/Portfolio or Section.
 It is the responsibility of each operational area along with the assistance of the Associate Director, Financial Accounting & Systems to conduct, and maintain records of the check for audit purposes.

 Inventory and stock control for FedUni Living areas will be conducted on a monthly basis.
 This will be divided into two sections:

 - Stock on hand controlled through a POS system

 - Calculating Food Costs and Inventory Turnover on raw materials: see following example calculation table below: